jessibewu/redux-store/README.md

   ## Description

-A e-commerce platform utilizing Redux to help manage React states vs using React’s Context API like for most other e-commerce websites.
+An e-commerce platform utilizing Redux to help manage React states vs using React’s Context API like for most other e-commerce websites.

   Acceptance Criteria: